 The reason that I am writing this now and not earlier is because I would like to clear as many things up as possible in one go.

-Questions have been asked about how we’ve run things at TFA and as the founder of the site, understandably, most of those questions are directed at me – so I will attempt to answer as many of them honestly and openly.
+Questions have been asked about how we’ve run things at TFA and as the founder of the site, understandably, most of those questions are directed at me – so I will attempt to answer as many of them as honestly and openly.

-I’ll try and hit the main questions head on.
+I’ll try and hit the main questions head-on.

 Do we pay all our writers?
 No, we don’t.
 Right now, across the ‘analysis’ side of what we do we have 153 active collaborators.
-These great people are anything from a hobbiest who just wants to write a weekly piece of analysis through to people passionate about making it into the pro game.
+These great people are anything from a hobbyist who just wants to write a weekly piece of analysis through to people passionate about making it into the pro game.

 Of these 153 people, at this exact moment, 53 three of them are paid (34.6%).
 Everyone that is paid is freelance, everybody is paid via invoice – seven people currently do full-time hours and are paid at an agreed rate.

-The remaining 100 are currently in our ‘development programme’ and the vast majority of them do not write for TFA – they are on one of the sister sites which do not require a subscription whilst we work closely with them to develop their analysis skills.
+The remaining 100 are currently in our ‘development program’ and the vast majority of them do not write for TFA – they are on one of the sister sites which do not require a subscription whilst we work closely with them to develop their analytical skills.
 They are not currently paid a freelance rate, but we do try and reward in many other ways in the meantime (training, development, exposure, being part of a community)- but once they get to a certain level in the development path, and providing we have the budget, they become a freelancer and get paid.
-They know this and they choose to be part of the programme.
+They know this and they choose to be part of the program.